Banff Jasper Collection

 Picture sky-scraping peaks, dramatic canyons, cascading waterfalls and impossibly blue lakes.
 A charming town centre, flourishing alpine-inspired culinary scene and diverse array of accommodation choices complement its natural beauty and elevate Jasper to a world-class wedding destination.

-To help plan your Canadian Rockies nuptials, our event specialist — and long-time Jasper resident — Trina shares her five tips for hosting a picture-perfect mountain wedding.
+To help plan your Canadian Rockies nuptials, here are five tips from our team of events specialists for hosting a picture-perfect mountain wedding.

 1. Start with the Season: When is the best time to get married in Jasper?